 Different domain teams maintain multiple data products, which can lead to inconsistencies when not formatted properly.
 Moreover, as the number of data products grows, varying formats and different quality standards make it really tough for other teams to use them.

 Therefore, the global and local governance rules to maintain data integrity and quality across domains should be defined.
-And every domain should follow these common data quality, security, and access control policies.
+Every domain should follow these common data quality, security, and access control policies.

 Maintaining data discoverability